nikosuenderhauf/cayman/scene-understanding.md

 `benchbot_batch  -r carter  -t <your_task>  -E <batch_name>  -z  -n <your_submission_cmd>`
 6. Use the Submit tab at the top of our [EvalAI page](https://eval.ai/web/challenges/challenge-page/807/overview) to submit your results for evaluation

+Pariticipants need to provide a short summary of the method at submission time.
-Each participant is also required to write a short paper (approx 4 pages) outlining the technique which was used in the challenge.
-Please submit papers to (TBA).
-These papers will be made available to the general public through our challenge website.
+Each participant is also encouraged to write a short paper (approx 4 pages) outlining the technique which was used in the challenge.
+These papers are no longer required at the same time as the initial submission but will be made available to the general public through our challenge website.
+Please submit summaries and papers by e-mail to [contact@roboticvisionchallenge.org](contact@roboticvisionchallenge.org).

 ## Challenge Prizes
 As the challenge is complex, with multiple components, we provide a tiered prize list.
 The highest scoring on any given leaderboard will be awarded the corresponding prize.